Jodicooli/GraphRAG/Transitioning_From_SQL/README.md

 ## 2. Neo4j – Native property graph model

-Neo4j is a popular graph database that uses a different approach: it stores data natively as a property graph, not as RDF.
+Neo4j is a popular graph database that uses a different approach: it stores data natively as a property graph.

 - Requires data to be imported or restructured (no direct virtual graph equivalent)